Cosmian/kms/documentation/docs/api.md

 ### Authentication

-The Cosmian server supports various authorization mechanisms: see the [authentication section](./authentication.md) of this manua for details.
+The Cosmian server supports various authorization mechanisms: see the [authentication section](./authentication.md) of this manual for details.
 When authenticating using JWT, a HTTP `Authorization` header must be passed with the JWT token as a bearer token.

 For example: `Authorization: Bearer <JWT_TOKEN>`